xdg_wm_base

 the y position to pop up the window menu at

-Show the window menu
+show the window menu

 Clients implementing client-side decorations might want to show a context menu when right-clicking on the decorations, giving the user a menu that they can use to maximize or minimize the window.